- Home

 Sumitomo Forestry is involved in the Myanmar Monastic School Support Team and the secretariat, bodies established to support the construction of monastic school-style community schools in Myanmar.
 Activities which began in 2014 aim to build one monastic-style school every year through donations of companies and individuals who see the benefit.
 Six schools have been completed to date.
 At the completion of a school, the donor companies held an opening ceremony with participants from advocating companies and an opportunity to engage with the local children.

 The construction has been postponed since fiscal 2021 due to the COVID-19 and other factors.
-We plan to continue our support in the future as the Myanmar Monastic School Support Team.
+In the future, we will consider the continuing the project while keeping abreast of the local situation.

 Construction of Monastic Schools by Myanmar Monastic School Support Team, in Number